Skip to content

 If ``dependencies`` are specified, they will be validated and if a

-Other omitted values will be set to the default values will be set to
+Other omitted values will be set to the default values specified

 .. note:: The creation of ad-hoc blobs is not supported.